-The window with the cutting tool has been updated since version 12.0.2.
-It has the form shown in the figure above.
-The purpose of this window is to view and edit project tools, operations tools, create and fill tool libraries.
+The purpose of the Tools window is to view and edit project tools, operations tools, create and fill tool libraries.

 This window can be opened in several different ways:

 - when you click the Tools button on the main toolbar in Machining mode;

 - open the operation parameters window on the Tool tab;